MandoxaElemental/AllForOneProject/README.md

 ### All For One - Build_Azure Link:
 [All For One - Build Azure Repository Link](https://greinaresafoproject-b7dabuanb3dch0dw.westus-01.azurewebsites.net/index.html)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Thao Vang
-> Comments:
+> Comments: looks very nice, love the theme. the only thing is the index page is not responsive, everything else looks good